Normandy D-Day and Mont St. Michel Overnight

 Duration: 1½ days

-Meeting Point: Bayeux train station upon arrival
+Meeting Point: Bayeux rail station — your guide meets you on arrival

-Group Size: 8-person maximum
+Group Size: 8 guests maximum

 Tour Highlights